 Tatyana Nevolina (Russian)

-In 2012, The Denver Waldorf School hired a new Russian language teacher, Tatyana Nevolina.
-Tatyana brings a great deal of enthusiasm and joy to her classes.
-With degrees from both the Rocky Mountain College of Art and Design and the Metropolitan State College of Denver, and four years of classroom experience, Tatyana blends her background in education with her native language skills in Russian.
-Former colleagues and teachers praise Tatyana for her care for the children, diligence in planning, storytelling skills and passion for her subject.
+Tatyana joined the faculty of The Denver Waldorf School in 2012.
+With degrees from both the Rocky Mountain College of Art and Design and the Metropolitan State College of Denver, Tatyana blends her background in education with her native language skills in Russian.
+In addition to teaching Russian, Tatyana is an artist and illustrator who dreams of publishing a children’s book one day.
 You may reach Tatyana at extension 120.

 Michael Baker (Woodworking)

 Michael Baker has been teaching at DWS since 1983.
 Michael has served in the United States Air Force and worked as an electromechanical engineer before coming to DWS.
 In addition to teaching woodworking, he taught gym for nine years, and he founded the unicycle and archery clubs.
 He helped start a gym program in the Redwood City, California Waldorf school and he has helped several woodworking teachers start Waldorf woodworking programs.
 He has served on the College of Teachers and he was a member of the Board of Trustees for over 20 years.
 You may contact Michael at ext.
 160.

 Michael Quinn (Athletic Director, Head Boys and Girls Basketball Coach) joined DWS in August of 2003.
 His recreational history includes eight years as a Recreational Instructor in Youth Sports and Arts at Harvard Gulch Recreation Center in Denver.
 He taught children ranging in age from 5 to 14.
 He is a graduate of South High School and attended Metropolitan State College.
 You may contact Michael at ext.
 112.